arnavmehta7/CoShop-Server/README.md

 #### The APIs are made using FastAPI, for it provides a faster and quick way for production.
 <br/>

+## How to Run?
+- Install the dependencies in requirements.txt by
+    ```pip install -r requirements.txt```
+- Then run: ```uvicorn main:app --reload```
+- To live test the API, go to the link mentioned in the console, and move to '/docs' e.g., http://127.0.0.1:8000/docs

 ### Todos:
 []  API for registration of Users - Store their Name, Location (area,state,pincode), Contact Number